 Mother Earth spins storms off her equatorial girdle like a sweating goddess.
 Trade Winds and currents flow from Senegal/Gambia in West Africa straight to the Caribbean and then turn up the East Coast around the Bermuda high pressure system.
-They bring Sahara Sandstorms to the Caribbean and storms that sometimes become hurricanes.
+The winds bring Sahara Sandstorms to the Caribbean and tropical storms that sometimes grow into hurricanes.

 Hurricane Season 2020